degville/docs-cloud/en/install-openstack.md

 We're now going to step through adding each of the various OpenStack components to the new model.
-Each application will be installed from the [Charm store][charmstore], and we'll be providing the configuration for many of the charms as a `yaml` file which we include as we deploy them.
+Each application will be installed from the [Charm store][charmstore].
+We'll be providing the configuration for many of the charms as a `yaml` file which we include as we deploy them.

 ### [Ceph-OSD][charmcephosd]

-We're starting with the Ceph object storage daemon.
-We want to configure Ceph to use the second drive of a cloud node, `/dev/sdb`, but change or ignore this to match your own configuration.
+We're starting with the Ceph object storage daemon and we want to configure Ceph to use the second drive of a cloud node, `/dev/sdb`.
+Change or ignore this to match your own configuration.
 The configuration is held within the following file we've called `ceph-osd.yaml`:

 ```yaml